 I decided to give it a shot when I had TH's cousins and aunts visiting for lunch.
 They don't eat egg and prefer to not eat it in the "hidden" form as cakes and cookies either.

 There are a few ways you can bake a cake eggless and still make it taste great.
 Using banana is one way (check out the Chocolate Banana Pound Cake recipe) or yogurt (like in the Basic Vanilla Sponge Cake or the Chocolate Yogurt Cake).
 Flax seed meal is another option but one option I hadn't tried yet was vinegar.
+Also check out these doughnut shaped cakes for a different spin to your classic chocolate sponge cakes.

 I was doubtful for a long time what type of vinegar we can use for baking cakes.
 Asked a few fellow bloggers and finally figured out that white vinegar or apple cider vinegar works best.
 I usually have a bottle of white vinegar in the kitchen for making certain Indo-Chinese Recipes and pickles, so used the same for this cake too.